albertocaleffi/got/README.md

 Unlike other runtime-based templating languages, Got does not support ad hoc templates.
 All Got templates must be generated into Go code before compile time.

 Got does not attempt to provide any security around the templates.
 Just like regular Go code, the security model is up to you.
-The text rendered in Got templates must be escaped to prevent XSS (Cross-Site Scripting) and other web vulnerabilities.
+The text rendered in Got templates must be HTML-escaped to prevent XSS (Cross-Site Scripting) and other web vulnerabilities.

 ## Credits